imfd-stroemungsmechanik/introduction-into-cfd/6_exhaust_gas_recirculation/0_overview.md

 - Outlet: Pressure of $$10^5\,\text{Pa}$$
 - Pipe walls: Adiabatic and no-slip

+Due to the high temperature differences between air and exhaust gas, the flow is assumbed to be compressible.

 ## Preparation

 Before starting, perform the following steps for preparation: